This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 As part of TBEX Stockholm, I had the opportunity to attend a sponsored guided tour that covered some of the most artistic stations.
 Tiiu, our guide, was an expert about the underground art & the system as a whole.
 The official name of Stockholm’s Metro system is the T-Bana, tunnelbana, or tunnel train.
 The idea of art in the Stockholm Metro system began with a competition for 12 stations in the 1950s, but continued to expand along with the system as a whole, which rapidly grew during the 1950s, 60s, and 70s.
 Since there were many more stations to visit beyond what was covered on the tour, I spent an additional afternoon exploring on my own.
 If you are looking to do a similar crawl of the art of Stockholm’s Metro, you can either get an unlimited transit pass, or you can just purchase one ticket for a time period & get to as much as possible, since you won’t have to exit the ticketed area to see most of the underground art.

 Here are all of the Stockholm Metro stations I visited, along with some details about the art featured at each stop.
-Here is a map of the entire Metro system.
+Here is a map of the entire Metro system for your reference.

 Most impressively, the silhouettes of construction workers were painted in shades of blue, making the station look like it is perpetually in progress.